 I have to try fried chicken in almost every US city I visit, and there was no way I was going to visit Atlanta without at least one fried chicken experience!
-Pancake Social was a great spot to enjoy this classic Southern comfort food.
-(Note: I ordered the buttermilk pancakes with a side of fried chicken).
+Pancake Social was a great spot to enjoy brunch traditional dishes with southern influences (Note: I ordered the buttermilk pancakes with a side of fried chicken).

-A ground floor restaurant located inside Atlanta’s Ponce City Market, Pancake Social is a bright, bustling Instagrammer’s paradise.
-Grammable vignettes are everywhere here, but that’s just icing on the yummy brunch-food cake.
+This cool restaurant is located on the ground floor inside Atlanta's Ponce City Market.
+Pancake Social is a bright, bustling Instagrammer's paradise.
+Grammable vignettes are everywhere here, but that's just icing on the yummy brunch-food cake.